maxxk/programming-languages/presentations/04-Macros-Parsing.md

 ```
 <span class="smaller">
 Koprowski A., Binsztok H. TRX: A Formally Verified Parser Interpreter // Logical Methods in Computer Science / ed.
 Gordon A. 2011.
 Vol. 7, № 2.
-Note: some approaches exist to enable left-recursive PEG parsing, I must have references somewhere :)

 Medeiros S., Ierusalimschy R. A parsing machine for PEGs // Proceedings of the 2008 symposium on Dynamic languages - DLS ’08.
 2008.
 P. 1–12.
 </span>